-Let's be honest: when you think about cutting-edge employee benefits, meal prep containers don't usually top the list.
-They're the kind of thing you might see in a generic wellness newsletter, sandwiched between reminders about flu shots and hydration.
-But what if I told you that, when deployed strategically, these humble kitchen items can transform from a passive perk into a dynamic engine for health improvement and cost management?
-The truth is, in the hands of a savvy HR or benefits leader, they stop being just containers and start being prescribed components of a health-to-wealth strategy.
+Let's be honest: when you think about employee benefits, meal prep containers probably aren't the first thing that comes to mind.
+They're the kind of thing you see in a generic wellness newsletter, sandwiched between reminders about flu shots and hydration.
+But used strategically, these humble kitchen items can turn from a passive perk into an engine for health improvement and cost management.
+In the hands of a savvy HR leader, they stop being just containers and start being prescribed components of a health-to-wealth strategy.

 The Perk vs. The System: A Stark Contrast

-The strategic approach is fundamentally different.
+The strategic approach is totally different.
 Imagine an employee named Sarah.
 Her biometric screening shows a risk for pre-diabetes.
-Instead of a scary email, her benefits platform-powered by an AI health concierge-creates a personalized, actionable Plan of Care.
+Instead of a scary email, her benefits platform—powered by an AI health concierge—creates a personalized Plan of Care.
 One actionable step: "Prepare 5 portion-controlled meals at home this week."
 Instantly, the system:

 - Prescribes a specific set of portion-control containers.